ChapelR/custom-macros-for-sugarcube-2/readme.md

 # Quick Start

 This is just a fast and dirty look at what's included.
-If you need more information or examples, you can find more detailed documentation further down.
+If you need more information or examples, you can find detailed documentation further down.

 ## Story Variables and Passage Tags